A New Use for Helium

 The helium hard drive is an example of how using special materials creates special challenges but can result in exceptional savings.

-A copy of the Western Digital (HGST) product announcement can be obtained here.
+An archived copy of the Western Digital (HGST) product announcement can be obtained here.

 Author: Hobart M. King, Ph.D.